 If you have been served with a temporary junction or a Petition for Injunction for Protection Against Domestic Violence in Florida, contact the lawyers at Musca Law today.
 Our experienced attorneys know how to navigate the proceedings surrounding temporary and final domestic violence injunctions in Florida, as well as injunction violations.

-Domestic Violence Injunction Laws in Florida
+Domestic Violence Restraining Order Laws in Florida

 Domestic violence is a serious offense in Florida, and the state has enacted laws designed to protect victims before, during the pendency of, or in lieu of criminal charges.
 Victims of domestic violence in Florida can petition a court for an injunction against the accused.
 The injunction is a tool in the civil justice system that prohibits contact or restricts contact between the petitioner (the alleged victim) and the respondent (the accused).